RavenTheory/HEP_project/README.md

-Project in collaboration with Jarno Vierros
+#Project in collaboration with Jarno Vierros

+Everything is actually in the repo that this is a fork of!!